Part of the Mother’s Body?

 There are a number of clear biological facts, and all sorts of legal precedents, that easily refute the claim that the embryo or fetus is simply part of the mother's body.
 Consider the following:

 - An individual's body parts all share the same genetic code.
 If the unborn child were actually a part of the mother's body, the unborn's cells would have the same genetic code as the cells of the mother.
 This is not the case.
 Every cell of the unborn's body is genetically distinct from every cell in the mother's body.
+Though it’s possible for someone to have a transplanted organ that does not share the same genetic code as the rest their body, that transplanted organ does match the genetic code of the original donor.
+The same can not be said of an unborn child.

 - Human embryos are not independently generated by the woman.
 According to former United States Surgeon General, C. Everett Koop,"we should not view the unborn baby as an extension of the woman's body [because] it did not originate only from the woman.
 The baby would not exist without the man's seed."1